polakowo/vectorbt/README.md

 And this is just the tip of the iceberg of what's possible.
 Check out the [website](https://vectorbt.dev/) to learn more.

 ## Installation

+_Note_: This project is maintained but no new features are developed; they are now coming exclusively to [__vectorbt.pro__](https://vectorbt.pro/) - commercial successor of vectorbt.
+Pull requests are welcome.

 ```sh
 pip install -U vectorbt